 Summary

-Spotting a phishing email is not always easy, but by keeping these 7 ways to spot phishing emails in mind, you can significantly reduce your risk of becoming a victim of phishing scams.
+Spotting a phishing email is not always easy, but by keeping these 7 ways to spot phishing emails in mind, you can significantly reduce your risk of becoming a victim of phishing scams in 2025.

 Whether an email looks too good to be true, entirely out of the ordinary or even routine, you should always look out for generic greetings, check the email address of the sender, spot for poor spelling, grammar and spelling mistakes, avoid clicking on suspicious links and unsolicited attachments, always be suspicious of a sense of urgency and check for inconsistencies with legitimate organisations.